SethClydesdale/cunny-code/README.md

 - [nulla2011](https://github.com/nulla2011) for the [Blue Archive Logo Generator](https://github.com/nulla2011/bluearchive-logo).
 - [Blue Archive Wiki](https://bluearchive.fandom.com/wiki/Arona/Gallery) and Blue Archive itself for the imagery and audio used in this project.
 - [BlueSechi](https://www.youtube.com/watch?v=T9F1Wk8DQdg) for the dancing Arisu.
+- [CryptoJS](https://github.com/brix/crypto-js) for the methods used to encrypt messages with a password.
 - Google for [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) and [DAJI](https://x.com/daji_nhnyk/status/1840259471819280870) for letting me know the font that Blue Archive uses.
 - [FontAwesome](https://github.com/FortAwesome/Font-Awesome) for the awesome icons.
 - [13rac1](https://github.com/13rac1) for the [Twemoji](https://github.com/13rac1/twemoji-color-font?tab=readme-ov-file) font so we could achieve that iconic U😭H.